Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 The price, as we say, is whopping.
 So, if you want a cheaper alternative, the last-gen Fenix 7 Pro and Epix Pro (Gen 2) still boast the brand’s latest HR sensor and solar/flashlight features across every model.

-Garmin Venu 3: The company’s premium smartwatch.
-The Garmin Venu 3 (above) is a fantastic addition, with a sleek design, awesome screen, and great tracking accuracy and wellness insights.
+The company’s premium smartwatch, the Garmin Venu 3 (below) is a fantastic addition.
+It has a sleek design, awesome screen, and great tracking accuracy and wellness insights.

-Garmin Vivoactive 5: A pared-back Venu with tonnes of trackable sports and smartwatch features, and good battery life but tracking lacks the detail of pricier models.
+Meanwhile, the Vivoactive 5 is a pared-back Venu with tonnes of trackable sports and smartwatch features and good battery life, but tracking lacks the detail of pricier models.
 The design, screen, and heart rate tech aren’t as good as Venu 3, but the Vivoactive 5 features are mostly the same.

-Garmin Vivofit/Vivomove: Vivofit is the company’s fitness band, while Vivomove is a hybrid smartwatch with analog hands but fitness tracking in the background.
-Also, Garmin Lily 2 (and Lily 2 Active) is the company’s 34mm fitness watch aimed at women.
+The Vivomove is a hybrid smartwatch with analog hands but fitness tracking in the background, though devices in this range haven’t been updated in many years.
+There’s also the Garmin Lily 2 and Lily 2 Active, the company’s 34mm fitness watches aimed at women.

-Garmin Vivosmart 5: The company’s latest fitness tracker.
-The Vivosmart 5 adds a slightly larger screen and boasts all of the main Garmin health and wellness metrics, with sleep, stress, blood oxygen, and energy levels monitoring.
-There’s no GPS built-in, however.
+The Vivosmart 5 is the company’s latest fitness tracker.
+It adds a slightly larger screen and boasts all of the main Garmin health and wellness metrics, including sleep, stress, blood oxygen, and energy levels monitoring.
+However, there’s no built-in GPS.

-Then there’s a myriad of others: Approach golf watches, Instinct outdoors watches, and many others.
+Then there’s a myriad of others: Approach golf watches, Instinct outdoors watches, and many other spin-offs of the Fenix range.

 Fitness and wellness tracking